 Registration for operators who are seeking to become NDIS providers will be streamlined from next year.

 The government says Medium Term Accommodation will now be available under the NDIS as it moves to keep young people out of aged care.

 A report has painted a grim picture of the life of a disability care worker under the NDIS and questions whether the scheme will be able to achieve the historic social reform it promises.

-The federal government has pledged to get all young people with disability out of the residential aged care system within four years.
+The government has announced 10,000 additional home care packages and new targets to get people with disability out of aged care facilities.